kubermatic/docs/content/kubermatic/v2.15/installation/add_seed_cluster_ee/_index.en.md

   type: sc1
 ```

-To configure the storage class and size, extend your `values.yaml` like so:
+To configure the storage class and size, extend your Helm `values.yaml` like so:

 ```yaml
 minio: